cochlearai/sense-sdk-android/README.md

 // Set the SDK key and initialize SDK cochl.init(getApplicationContext(), sdkKey);

 // Use the model you want to predict on.
-The model in the sample code
+The model in this sample code
 // below is our human interaction model. final Model model = cochl.getModel("human-interaction");
 model.addInput(record);